 Join the new alternate pathway program to UNSW engineering for Year 11 and 12 high school girls.
 The program is FULL for 2023 but it will be running again in 2024!

-The Girls in Engineering Faculty of Engineering Admissions Scheme (GIE FEAS) Program is an alternate pathway program for female-identifying high school students in Year 11 and 12 who will be applying for an eligible engineering degree at UNSW Sydney and expecting an ATAR within the FEAS eligibility* range.
+The Girls in Engineering Faculty of Engineering Admissions Scheme (GIE FEAS) Program is an alternate pathway program for high school girls in Year 11 and 12 who will be applying for an eligible engineering degree at UNSW Sydney and expecting an ATAR within the FEAS eligibility* range.
 The program runs from February to May and has capacity for 100 motivated students to participate each year.

 If you're a student who wants to make a difference in the world, has an interest in helping others and would love to learn how engineering can solve problems in disadvantaged communities, then this program is for you!

 Gain valuable skills by undertaking a humanitarian engineering project run by Engineering World Health (EWH) and work with like-minded students to learn about sustainable and innovative technologies whilst solving an engineering challenge set in a developing country.

-Choose from four projects set in four different countries in this unique global experience that connects you to experts in engineering from across the world, and develop key skills in design thinking, problem-solving, communication, leadership and teamwork that will be advantageous to the commencement of any engineering degree, and make friends before starting uni!
+Choose from four projects set in four different countries in this unique global experience that connects you to experts in engineering from across the world, and develop key skills in design thinking, problem-solving, communication and digital literacy that will be advantageous to the commencement of any engineering degree, and make friends before starting uni!

 This transformational new program can not only help you gain entry to UNSW Engineering, but by completing activities and attaining badges under the three program pillars of INSPIRE, ENGAGE and EMPOWER you can automatically qualify to be interviewed for a paid UNSW Student Ambassador role upon starting an engineering degree at UNSW Sydney!

-Female-identifying high school students in Year 11 and 12 completing their studies at an Australian school, who will be applying for an eligible engineering degree at UNSW Sydney and expecting an ATAR within the FEAS eligibility range.
+High school girls in Year 11 and 12 completing their studies at an Australian or New Zealand school, who will be applying for an eligible engineering degree at UNSW Sydney and expecting an ATAR within the FEAS eligibility range.